blue-marble/gridpath/doc/source/functionality.rst

 of stages is flexible and the timepoint resolution can change from stage to stage.

-.. todo: can we change the timepoint resolution from stage to stage yet?
+.. todo: don't remember if we can change the timepoint resolution from stage
+    to stage yet?

 **Periods**